udacity/CarND-Advanced-Lane-Lines/writeup.md

     def fit_poly(line, height, ploty):
 ```

 To overcome the issue of flickering lanes we can track the lines over multiple frame.
 (Some kind of smoothening) The fitted lines are pushed into the lines class and stored for n (20) frames.
 So then we would have for the n frames the points.
 Over those points I calculate again a 2nd order polygon.
 That is then the best fitted line.
-For drawing the lane on the the image out of the best fitted left and right lane as mask is created additionally:
+For drawing the lane on the the image out of the best fitted left and right lane a mask is created additionally:

 warped             |  Sliding_window
 :-------------------------:|:-------------------------: